codegod100/notes/pages/semantic graph.md

-- term I'm using to describe
+- term I'm using to describe a deeply linked set of things that tells a story by the nature of their relations